ProComPrag/CognitivePsychologyExp/to-do.md

 # Deployment Info

 1. `node_modules` have to be deployed, too
+2. parse the query string for MTurk

 # Project organisation

-1. Splitting the `config.js` into two separate files - one for the texts settings and the other for the exp settings, **naming** the files
+1. Splitting the `config.js` into two separate files - one for the texts settings and the other for the exp settings, **naming** the files **done**

 2. Separate view files